 - Phone support from adults who have ABI lived experience.

 Families4Families was established thanks to the financial support of the Julia Farr MS McLeod Benevolent Fund and with assistance and support from Flinders University and its Community Re-entry Program.
-It is now a Disability Support Organisation (DSO) and we have received funding from the NDIA for 2015-2016 to run our Local Support Groups.
+It is now a Disability Support Organisation (DSO) and we have received funding from the NDIA (January 2015 to June 2017) to run our Local Support Groups.
 All other supports are funded by our fundraising campaigns.

 Other Peer Support Groups?